xavsant/stock_evaluator/README.md

 #### [1] Description

-Web Application for Stock Evaluation using Monte Carlo Simulations, Black-Scholes-Merton Model for Stock Options, and Sentiment Analysis.
+Web Application for Portfolio Stock Evaluation using Monte Carlo Simulations, Black-Scholes-Merton Model for Stock Options, and Sentiment Analysis.

 #### [2] Structure